 Viva Safaris was established in 1991 by people that love wildlife.
 Family-owned and wholly South African, our aim has always been to enthusiastically share that love and passion with the thousands of satisfied tourists that have been through our hands.
 We do not aim for exclusivity – we have made our Kruger Park safari packages accessible to a wide range of pockets.

 We are aware that current tourists are a lot smarter, more price-conscious and have high expectations for their money.
-If one compares our tariffs to other safari operators, it is evident that our safaris are not only eminently affordable but also offer our guests a value-filled product with a personal touch.
-There can be no doubt that our safari products constitute the very best value for money tours to the Kruger Park.
+If one compares our tariffs to other Kruger National Park safari operators, it is evident that our safaris are not only eminently affordable but also offer our guests a value-filled product with a personal touch.
+There can be no doubt that our safari products constitute the very best value for money safaris to the Kruger National Park.